debashish49/ProjectX/README.md

 Darshan Shivakumar

 ## License & Code Re-Use
-The code for this project is released under the [GPL-3.0 License](./LICENSE).
-We ask that you please include a link back to this GitHub repository.
+This code is licensed under the [GPL-3.0 License](./LICENSE).
+Please include a link to this GitHub repository.